GreptimeTeam/docs/docs/nightly/en/user-guide/operations/deploy-on-kubernetes/overview.md

 The deployment on Kubernetes involves the following components:

 - GreptimeDB Operator: Assists engineers in managing GreptimeDB clusters effectively on Kubernetes.
-- etcd Cluster: etcd is a consistent and highly-available key value store used for GreptimeDB cluster metadata storage.
+- etcd Cluster: etcd is a consistent and highly available key value store used for GreptimeDB cluster metadata storage.
 - GreptimeDB Cluster: The main database cluster.

 ## Next Steps